 Configure actions in response to Blocking SQL conditions.
 The SQL Server: Blocking SQL condition occurs each time a block is collected, and therefore has a direct correlation to the Blocking SQL Source Collection settings.
 Configure an action in response to the SQL Server: Blocking SQL: Output Content Match (OCM) condition.
 The OCM condition is useful in narrowing the notifications you see concerning blocking.

 Note: Consider applying a Response Ruleset to any action you configure with the SQL Server: Blocking SQL condition.
 Response Rulesets control how often actions are taken in response to conditions.
 In this case, apply a Response Ruleset to limit the Blocking alerts you receive, while still retaining Blocking information on the Blocking SQL tab.

 When the auto-refresh Pause button is selected, the tab goes into History mode.
-Select a time range and then select Go on the toolbar to view blocks that happened during that time period.
+Select a time range, then select Go on the toolbar to view blocks that happened during the specified time range.

 The top pane provides client filters for specifying which records to display for the defined interval.

 Note: The Filter pane is for client side filtering only and doesn't impact what's collected.
 For more information, see the Blocking SQL Collection section.

 After changing any of the filters, it's necessary to select Refresh, or press F5, to apply the filter.
 To select more than one item in a list, use Shift-Click or CTRL-Click.
 The following are available filters:

 Each block displays in a hierarchical format, showing the relationships between all blocking and blocked SPIDs in a blocking chain.